-Wednesday, April 17 11:15 AM-5:45 PM

-Marilyn Zuni, Department of Cultural and Historic Preservation, and Dr. Henry Walt, Department of Cultural and Historic Preservation, Tour Leaders
+Wednesday, April 17 11:15 AM-5:45 PM Marilyn Zuni, Department of Cultural and Historic Preservation, and Dr. Henry Walt, Department of Cultural and Historic Preservation, Tour Leaders \$55 • Capacity: 50 Bus Tour with Walking • ML4

 Participants will take a tour of a 19th-century photography exhibition created by the Tiwa People telling our story of the Isleta Pueblo, referred to in Tiwa as "Shiewief Tuei."
 The exhibition, Time Exposures, is housed in the old Civilian Conservation Corp (CCC) Era school building from the 1930s.
 We will then shuttle to the St. Augustine Catholic Church in the midst of the village plaza.
-We will tour the newly renovated church and view the newly restored European oil paintings of angels and saints of the
+We will tour the newly renovated church and view the newly restored European oil paintings of angels and saints of the Catholic religion.

-Catholic religion.
 We will continue with a tour through the village to view architectural buildings, homes, and outside ovens; we will walk to the Rio Grande and learn about the old bridge and the water flow.

-TR04 The Cultural Landscape of Las Golondrinas Living History Museum
+TR04 Experiencing the Cultural Landscape at El Rancho de Las Golondrinas Living History Museum

-Wednesday, April 17

-Daniel Goodman, El Rancho de Las Golondrinas Living History Museum, and Michael Romero Taylor, Tour Leaders
+Wednesday, April 17 12:00 PM-4:00 PM Daniel Goodman, El Rancho de Las Golondrinas Living History Museum, and Michael Romero Taylor, Tour Leaders \$60 • Capacity: 30 Bus Tour with Walking • ML4